 However, with many visiting the memorial each year to reflect on those who served our nation, it now forms part of Australia’s ANZAC identity and was declared a ‘Military Monument of National Significance’ by Minister for Veterans’ Affairs Senator Michael Ronaldson in 2015.

-‘The Memorial to the Desert Mounted Corps’ exhibition is on at the Princess Royal Fortress Barracks Gallery from late September through to Remembrance Day 11 November 2017.
+‘The Memorial to the Desert Mounted Corps’ exhibition is on at the Princess Royal Fortress Barracks Gallery from 25 September through to Remembrance Day 11 November 2017.

 Proudly brought to you by the National Anzac Centre.